rhyslwells/Data-Archive/content/categories/data-engineering/PowerShell.md

 created: 2024-06-22 21:06
 date modified: 27-09-2025
 tags:
   - software
   - system
-type: null
+type:
 ---
 PowerShell is a task automation and configuration management framework developed by Microsoft, consisting of a [[Command Line]] shell and an associated scripting language.
 It is designed to automate system administration tasks across local and remote Windows systems and, with PowerShell Core (now known as PowerShell 7+), across macOS and Linux as well.